react-dnd/react-dnd/README.md

 Implement to specify drop behavior of a component.

 * `enter(item)`, `leave(item)`, `over(item)` — optionally implement these to perform side effects (e.g. might use `over` for reordering items when they overlap).
 If you need to render different states when drop target is active or hovered, it is easier to use `this.getDropState(type)` in `render` method.

-* `canDrop(item)` — optionally implement this method to reject some of the items
+* `canDrop(item)` — optionally implement this method to reject some of the items.

 * `acceptDrop(item)` — optionally implement this method to perform some action when drop occurs.
+If you explicitly return `false`, drop source will receive `false` as `didDrop` argument.

 ===================